 Test private and intranet apps using cloud-based load testing

 - Test an app that runs only on an internal network.
-In many large-scale organizations there are apps and websites that cater for the needs of the whole organization and it is crucial to test it with peak load to discover any performance or stress-related issues.
+In many large-scale enterprises there are apps and websites that cater for the needs of the whole enterprise and it is crucial to test it with peak load to discover any performance or stress-related issues.

-- Test an app internally before releasing it on the Internet Before going public, organizations typically want to ensure there are no performance issues that may affect the app under high user load.
+- Test an app internally before releasing it on the Internet Before going public, enterprises typically want to ensure there are no performance issues that may affect the app under high user load.

 Consider the following decision tree that shows six possible scenarios.
 This topic discusses only scenarios 3 and 4.